spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 Preloader functions are used by the `sparv preload` command to speed up the annotation process.
 They work by preloading the Python module along with models or processes that would otherwise need to be loaded each time the annotator is run.
+These preloaded resources are kept in memory for as long as the `sparv preload` process is running, so that subsequent annotator calls can reuse them without reloading, significantly improving performance for expensive initializations.

 A preloader function takes a subset of the arguments from an annotator and returns a value that is passed to the annotator.
 Here is an example: